proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

                     Res =:= ok
                 end).

-It is very important to keep each test self-contained.
-For this reason, almost every property for testing stateful systems contains some set-up and/or clean-up code, necessary to put the system in a known state, so that the next test can be executed independently from previous ones.
-In our case, set-up means spawning and linking to the server, while clean-up means stopping it.
+As we can see, even in this simple property, it is very important to keep each test self-contained.
+For this reason, almost every property for testing stateful systems contains some set-up and/or clean-up code.
+Such code is necessary to put the system in a known state, so that the next test can be executed independently from previous ones.
+In this property, set-up means spawning and linking to the server, while clean-up means stopping it.